AXI's offices will be temporarily closed Monday, May 25th in observance of the Memorial Day. We will resume normal business hours Tuesday, May 26th.

 What are Biocides?

-The Limitations of Biocides in Fuel Contamination Removal
+The Limitations of Biocides in Diesel Fuel

 Biocides leaving behind dead organic matter after killing various microbes

-Risk of Resistance with Biocides
+The Risk of Microbial Resistance to Biocides

 Microbes demonstrating resistance to biocide